Items for study, analysis and evaluation of

 Ø Cooperation with the IAEA

-Ø Implementing appropriate export controls on nuclear-related items
+Ø Implementing appropriate export controls on nuclear-related items and technologies

 Ø Transparency in the peaceful use of nuclear energy